chevere/parameter/README.md

 $int(4);
 ```

-Use `IntAttr` attribute to define an integer parameter.
+Use `IntAttr` attribute to define an integer parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\IntAttr;